Target Earth (film)

-Target Earth is a 1954 independently made American black-and-white science fiction film, produced by Herman Cohen, directed by Sherman A. Rose, that stars Richard Denning, Kathleen Crowley, Virginia Grey, and Whit Bissell.
-The film was distributed by Allied Artists Pictures Corporation.
-It is based on the Paul W. Fairman novel Deadly City.
+Target Earth is a 1954 independently made American black-and-white science fiction film, produced by Herman Cohen, directed by Sherman A. Rose, that stars Richard Denning, Kathleen Crowley, Virginia Grey, Richard Reeves and Whit Bissell.
+It was written by James H. Nicholson, Wyott Ordung and William Raynor based on the story "Deadly City" by Paul W. Fairman (writing as Ivar Jorgenson) in the March 1953 edition of the magazine If: Worlds of Science Fiction.
+The film was released on November 7, 1954 by Allied Artists Pictures Corporation.

 Set in a large, deserted city, the film's storyline follows a small group of people overlooked during the city's mass evacuation, carried out because of a sudden invasion by hostile robotic beings believed to be from the planet Venus.